pauldijou/redux-act/README.md

 - **Why having two syntax to create reducers?** The one with only a map of `action => reduce function` doesn't allow much.
 This is why the other one is here, in case you would need a small state inside the reducer, having something similar as an actor, or whatever you feel like.

+- **Inside a reducer, why is it `(state, payload)=> newState` rather than `(state, action)=> newState`?** You can find more info about that on the `createReducer` API below, but basically, that's because an action is composed of metadata handled by the lib and your payload.
+Since you only care about that part, better to have it directly.
+You can switch back to the full action if necessary of course.

 - **Why have you done that?
 Aren't string constants good enough?** I know that the Redux doc states that such magic isn't really good, that saving a few lines of code isn't worth hiding such logic.
 I can understand that.
 And don't get me wrong, the main goal of this lib isn't to reduce boilerplate (even if I like that it does) but to use the actions themselves as keys for the reducers rather than strings which are error prone.
 You never know what the new dev on your project might do...
 Maybe (s)he will not realize that the new constant (s)he just introduced was already existing and now everything is broken and a wormhole will appear and it will be the end of mankind.
 Let's prevent that!

 ## API